BruceRanger/MandArt/MandArt.docc/B5-Menu.md

 ## Help

-Help brings up a help document for using the app.
+Help brings up this help document for using the app.